-Title loan interest rates will vary depending on where you live as each state has different restrictions and caps on secured loans, but the annual percentage rate can range from 30% to 125%.
+Title loan interest rates will vary depending on where you live as each state has different restrictions and caps on secured loans, but on average the annual percentage rate can range from 30% to 175%.
 Keep in mind the APR listed here reflects a percentage on a yearly scale and the rates can be even higher in some extreme circumstances.
-Therefore, it’s in your best interest to pay back title loans as quickly as possible to avoid monthly finance charges.
+Therefore, it’s in your best interest to pay back online title loans as quickly as possible to avoid monthly finance charges.

-Other fees that you can expect with from title loans can include, but are not limited to, the title fee (a percentage of the loan amount), application fee (typically $30 – $100), administrative fees, processing fees, and late charges.
+Other fees that you can expect from online car title loans can include, but are not limited to, the title fee (a percentage of the loan amount), application fee (typically $30 – $100), administrative fees, processing fees, and late charges.
 In some cases, you may be assessed a renewal fee that ranges from 1.5% to 10%.
 As is the case with the APR, many states have restrictions and caps when it comes to late charges and other administrative fees.

 Consider The Quoted Interest Rate Before Taking Out A Title Loan

 Some states cap the interest rates you can face on an auto title loan, but if it is not an option in your state because there are no limits or they are higher than the state limits, then why use one?
 With that in mind, we recommend using title loans and other types of unsecured loans only when absolutely necessary and seeking out different forms of financial assistance like credit unions or short term installment lenders like.
 You should only consider online title loans if you have no other choice because title loans have some of the highest interest rates and finance charges.
 Be sure to check the lending disclosures for any finance company you work with.

-What Percentage Of Borrowers Will Pay Back A Title Loan
+What Percentage Of Borrowers Will Pay Back A Vehicle Title Loan